 Benefit #1: Get rewarded for each individual category

-The Bonus$aver account rewards you with bonus interest rates for each category requirement you fulfil.
+The Bonus$aver Account rewards you with bonus interest rates for each category requirement you fulfil.
 These categories are not bundled together, which means you can still earn bonus interest just by fulfilling one category.
-For example, even if the only transaction you carried out for the month was to credit your salary of at least S$3,000, you would still earn an easy bonus 1.20% p.a.
+For example, even if the only transaction you carried out for the month was to credit your salary of at least S$3,000, you would still earn an easy bonus 2.50% p.a.

 Benefit #2: Access 14 different currencies

-Enable the multi-currency feature to access 14 different currencies from your personal Bonus$aver account.
+Enable the multi-currency feature to access 14 different currencies from your personal Bonus$aver Account.
 With this feature, you can convert your Singapore dollars at competitive FX rates to pay for your foreign currency spending without incurring overseas transaction fees.
-The ability to pay in multiple currencies could appeal to online shoppers, expatriates, overseas students and investors that make investments in foreign currencies.
+The ability to pay in multiple currencies could appeal to online shoppers, expatriates, overseas students and investors who invest in foreign currencies.